ronaldris21/Nerdery-Ecommerce-Backend-Nestjs/README.md

 Usage of global exception filter ✅
 Usage of guards, pipes (validation) ✅
 Usage of custom decorators ✅
-Configure helmet, cors, rate limit (this last one for reset password feature)
+Configure helmet✅, cors✅, rate limit✅ (this last one for reset password feature + login + forget-password) ✅

 ## Extra points
 * Implement resolve field in graphQL queries (if apply)
 * When the stock of a product reaches *5*, notify the last user that liked it and not purchased the product yet with an email. ✅
   Use a background job and make sure to include the product's image in the email. ✅
-* Send an email when the user changes the password
+* Send an email when the user changes the password ✅
 * Deploy on Hostinger VPS ✅

 ## Notes: